hexbatch/apple-core/core-docs/step-3-scripts-remotes/remote-api.md

         user: required
         name : unique in urls
-        is_retired: default false // if true then cannot be added to token types is_on : if off then all read and writes will fail and the remote not called
+        is_retired: default false // if true then cannot be added to element types is_on : if off then all read and writes will fail and the remote not called
         redirect: id of another remote
         uri: